 The simplest AIS device is a receive only device, either single or dual channel.
 A “receive only device” allows you to receive AIS signals and display those signals on a chartplotter.
 You do not send your AIS data.

-"Receive only devices" do not have the regulations, that cover transponders.
+“Receive only devices” do not have the regulations, which cover transponders.

 If you elect to broadcast your AIS data you will need a transponder and you have the choice of Class A or Class B transponders.
 Transponders need FCC approval.